 \section{New JWST observations of MACS0416}

 MACS0416 was observed in three different epochs by JWST during October 2022 and February 2023 as part of the PEARLS program.
 Observations were done in 8 filters, F090W, F115W, F150W, F200W, F277W, F356W, F410M, and F444W.
 Integration times in each filter were between 2920 seconds and 3779 seconds reaching $5\sigma$ limiting magnitudes between 28.45 and 29.9 per epoch and for point sources.
 Details of the observations for this cluster can be found in \cite{Windhorst2023}.
 The data processing for this cluster is described in detail by \cite{Yan2023}.
-The only special steps involved removing artifacts \citep[$1/f$ noise, pedestal and wisps were removed with { ProFound}][]{Robotham2017,Robotham2018} and aligning to GAIA DR3.
-As part of the process, the available data from the HFF and BUFFALO programs with HST (including data taken with the relevant bluer filters, F435W, F606W and F814W) were realigned to the same GAIA data.
+The only special steps involved removing artifacts \citep[$1/f$ noise, pedestal, and wisps, that were removed with { ProFound}][]{Robotham2017,Robotham2018} and aligning to {\it Gaia} DR3.
+As part of the process, the available data from the HFF and BUFFALO programs with HST (including data taken with the relevant bluer filters, F435W, F606W, and F814W) were realigned to the same {\it Gaia} data.
 In the central region of the cluster, HST data have similar depth to JWST thanks to the considerably longer exposures, but it proves very valuable because it extends the wavelength coverage down to 0.4 $\mu$m, providing useful and complementary photometric measurements at these wavelengths. \\

 The three epochs from the PEARLS program are taken at different position angles and cover an area of $\approx 2.8\times2.8$ arcminute$^2$ in the cluster core field, with additional area being covered further away by the second module.
 This work focuses only in the central cluster core field which is the only one containing lensing constraints.
 A portion of the area observed by JWST in this cluster core region is shown in Fig.~\ref{Fig_Arcs}.
 The area shown in this figure contains all multiple images identified in the data and marked with circles.
 This image (and others in this paper) is a color composition made after combining previous HST data from the HFF program with the new JWST data.
 The blue channel is a combination of HST's F435W, F606W, F814W, and JWST's F090W.
 The green channel combines HST's F105W, and F160W with JWST's F115W, F150W, and F200W.
 The red channel combines JWST's F277W, F356W, F410M, and F444W.